protocolguild/documentation/docs/3-smart-contract.md

 ### Pilot Vesting Contract
 - best for larger entities participating the Pilot
+- the contract only accepts ETH and ERC-20s: **DO NOT SEND NFTs** (ERC-721s), they will not vest, cannot be split, and will be unrecoverable
 - funds sent here will vest for 1 year
 - **[0xSplits interface](https://app.0xsplits.xyz/accounts/0xF29Ff96aaEa6C9A1fBa851f74737f3c069d4f1a9/)** / [Etherscan](https://etherscan.io/address/0xF29Ff96aaEa6C9A1fBa851f74737f3c069d4f1a9)
 - Verify that the full address being sent to is 0xF29F…f1a9